 Robotic Process Automation (RPA) Platforms

 RPA tools like UiPath, Automation Anywhere, and Blue Prism excel at mimicking human interactions with web applications.
-These platforms can navigate websites, fill forms, extract data from tables, and perform complex workflows across multiple systems.
+They can navigate websites, fill forms, extract data from tables, and perform complex workflows across multiple systems.
+See our guide on how to automate manual data entry for more insights..

 RPA solutions work particularly well for rule-based processes where the steps remain consistent.
 They can handle login procedures, navigate through multiple web pages, and input data according to predefined templates.